hadirkhan10/chisel3-wiki/Multiple-Clock-Domains.md

 Chisel 3 supports multiple clock domains as follows.

-Note that in order to cross clock domains safely, you will need an asynchronous FIFO.
+Note that in order to cross clock domains safely, you will appropriate synchronization logic.

 ```scala
 class MultiClockModule extends Module {